-Holt International, based in Eugene, Oregon, provides adoption, orphan care, and other family services in 13 countries: Cambodia, China, Ethiopia, Haiti, India, Mongolia, North Korea, Philippines, South Korea, Thailand, Uganda, Vietnam, and the U.S. The agency works with families in all 50 U.S. states to adopt internationally.
-Adoption services in the U.S. include domestic adoption in Illinois (through partner agency Holt-Sunny Ridge), adoptee camps, birth search assistance, clinical counseling and resources, and post-adoption services.
+Holt International, based in Eugene, Oregon, provides adoption, orphan care, and other family services in 13 countries: Cambodia, China, Ethiopia, Haiti, India, Mongolia, North Korea, Philippines, South Korea, Thailand, Uganda, Vietnam, and the United States.
+The agency works with families in all 50 states to adopt internationally.
+Adoption services in the United States include domestic adoption in Illinois (through partner agency Holt-Sunny Ridge), adoptee camps, birth search assistance, clinical counseling and resources, and post-adoption services.

 The agency is very forthcoming with a variety of different sources to look for financial help with adoption.
 This includes information about the Federal Adoption Tax Credit, state tax credits, employer assistance, military reimbursements, and several organizations that provide grants and scholarships to families seeking to adopt.
 The agency itself will usually reduce the adoption program fee if the child being placed has severe special needs.
 Additionally, Holt staff may apply for a grant from the organizations Special Needs Adoption Fund (SNAF) on behalf of a family with a demonstrated financial need.